PARTNER WITH OUR COMMUNITY

 Safety - Livability - Advocacy

-The NWCC membership holistically provides humanitarian services, neighborhood security, and accountability, all aimed at enhancing livability and fostering a thriving business environment in the Pearl District.
+The NWCC holistically provides humanitarian services, neighborhood security, and accountability, all aimed at enhancing livability and fostering a thriving environment in the Pearl District.

 • Members have access to the 24/7 crisis hotline.

-• Hotline: NWCC member response time - 9 minutes, with appropriate actions taken (1,928 calls answered in 20 months).
+• Hotline: NWCC member response time - 9 minutes, with appropriate actions taken.

 • Strong leadership advocating for our community: NWCC News.